apache/flink/docs/tutorials/index.md

 The diagram below shows a job running with a parallelism of two across the first three operators in the job graph, terminating in a sink that has a parallelism of one.
-The third operator is stateful, and you can see that a fully connected network shuffle is occurring between the second and third operators.
+The third operator is stateful, and you can see that a fully-connected network shuffle is occurring between the second and third operators.
 This is being done to partition the stream by some key, so that all of the events that need to be processed together, will be.